Skip to main content

 Lactobacillus acidophilus L-92 and Improved Atopic Dermatitis Symptoms

-Research synthesisModerate evidenceLarge effect4 studies · 4 beneficial · 0 neutral · 0 harmful
+Research synthesisLow evidenceLarge effect4 studies · 4 beneficial · 0 neutral · 0 harmful

-• Studied populations: Adults and children with atopic dermatitis (Japanese populations studied)
+• Studied populations: Adults and children with atopic dermatitis (clinical populations)

-Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-Evidence base is small (only 4 studies) — conclusions should be considered preliminary.
-No dose or treatment duration data were consistently reported across studies, limiting the ability to recommend a specific regimen.
+Caveats: Evidence base is small (only 4 studies) — conclusions should be considered preliminary.
+Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
+Dose and treatment duration were not consistently reported, limiting practical application.
+Two of the 4 studies are reviews that do not provide independent data.

 Doses used in studies